lolo57130/power_nmap/README_POWER_NMAP_PROJECT.txt

 ###########

 PowerNmap is a set of tools which enable to synthesize the results from the Nmap program in order to quickly analyze network vulnerabilities.
-Nmap have to produce a XML output containing the information used by the scripts, otherwise they will not produce the expected results
+Nmap have to produce a XML output containing the information used by the scripts, otherwise they will not produce the expected results.
+We didn't found a enough efficient way to script CVE-SEARCH with our outputs.
+We chose to focus on the visual synthesis of nmap's results.

 Approach :
 ----------